howtomen/ArtAPI/readme.md

 <h1>Art API</h1>

-<h3>Goals: Create an API that can be deployed via Docker.
-Art API is intended to be able to process data from the Metropolitan Museum of Art Open Access CSV found here https://github.com/metmuseum/openaccess</h3>
+**Goals:** Create a production ready containerized API and db that can be deployed via Kubernetes to store and access art records.
+Art API is intended to be able to process data from the Metropolitan Museum of Art Open Access CSV found here https://github.com/metmuseum/openaccess.

 <h3>API Design & Features</h3>